1. Home

 WhatsApp

-The Pakistan Cricket Board (PCB) has launched an extensive 27-day Skills & Fitness Camp for the national women's cricket team, set to begin 2 February at the Inzamam-ul-Haq High Performance Centre, Multan.
-This initiative aims to strengthen the squad ahead of next year’s major tournaments, including the ICC Women’s World Cup Qualifiers 2025.
+The Pakistan Cricket Board (PCB) is launching a comprehensive 27-day Skills & Fitness Camp for the national women's cricket team.
+Which is projected to commence on February 2 at the Inzamam-ul-Haq High Performance Centre in Multan.
+This aims to prepare the team for the upcoming major events in 2025, one of which being the ICC Women’s World Cup Qualifiers 2025.

 Squad composition & support staff